-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-Signs Of Kidney Failure With Cirrhosis
+Signs Of Kidney Failure Mayo Clinic

 When the kidneys become bombarded with this highly toxic waste, which can be found in numerous different types of things that people consume on a regular basis such as highly processed foods and acid-forming soft drinks, they become so stressed and damaged that they can no longer even get rid of the regular chemicals that they are used to filtering out of the person’s system, such as the common lactic acid.

 As a nurse, I have been with many patients who later come to regret the abuse that they have done with their kidneys.
 They now experience chronic renal disease and must under go weekly dialysis and await kidney transplantation.

 When it comes to conventional or allopathic medicine, you will most likely be given a blood pressure medication.
 If you go for this treatment, you will have to avoid food which has high potassium.
 Avoiding high potassium food in kidney disease will ease the stress and pressure off the kidney, so that it doesn’t have to work hard.
 This will allow your kidney to work better and last longer.